cvdigitalai/katecheo/README.md

 You can learn more about Katecheo in:

 - This [this screencast](https://youtu.be/g51t6eRX2Y8)
-- Our EMNLP 2019 system submission (coming soon)
+- Our system submission paper (coming soon)

 ## Deploy Katecheo